Elm Leaf Beetle (Xanthogaleruca luteola) Identification

 How Are They Treated?
 You need to perform the proper treatment at the right time to prevent Elm Leaf Beetles from destroying the trees that you are trying to protect.
 Equally, you want to make sure that you gain control of the entire Elm Leaf Beetle population, so they don’t stick around through every season.

-SEE Pest and Lawn Solutions has experienced technicians that are knowledgeable about where and when Elm Leaf Beetles can infest buildings and trees.
+SEE Pest Control has experienced technicians that are knowledgeable about where and when Elm Leaf Beetles can infest buildings and trees.
 We use chemical treatments that are completely safe for your family, pets and plants.